Lartu/ldpl-docs/naming-rules.md

 ## LABEL naming scheme

-Labels in LDPL can't be empty and may contain of any character except spaces and `"`.
-LABELs can't also be called `CRLF` for the same reasons explained in the section above.
+Labels in LDPL can't be empty and may contain any character except spaces and `"`.
+LABELs can't be named `CRLF` for the same reasons explained in the section above.

 ## External Identifier Naming Scheme